7.4 Corrective Action and Progressive Discipline

 PolicyWhich rule, standard, or job expectation applies?

-Prior noticeDid the employee know or reasonably should have known the expectation?
+Prior noticeDid the employee know, or should have known, the expectation?

-ConsistencyHow were similar cases handled with similar facts?
+ConsistencyHow were comparable cases handled with similar facts?

-SeverityWas there harm, risk, intent, repeated conduct, or refusal to correct?
+SeverityWas there harm, risk, intent, repetition, or refusal to correct?

 DocumentationCan the decision be explained clearly to another reviewer?

 A discipline meeting should be direct and respectful.
-HR or the manager should describe the specific issue, give the employee a chance to respond, state the expected correction, and identify consequences if the problem continues.
-When HR attends, HR supports consistency, listens for new information, and makes sure the message does not include improper comments or threats.
+HR or the manager describes the specific issue, lets the employee respond, states the expected correction, and identifies consequences if the problem continues.
+When HR attends, it supports consistency, listens for new information, and ensures the message contains no improper comments or threats.

-Corrective action documents should avoid legal conclusions and emotional language.
-Strong wording says the employee failed to follow the cash-handling procedure on three identified dates and must complete retraining by Friday.
-Weak wording says the employee is dishonest unless dishonesty has been established and is the actual basis for action.
-Labels can create unnecessary disputes when observable facts would be clearer.
+Corrective-action documents should avoid legal conclusions and emotional language.
+Strong wording: the employee failed to follow the cash-handling procedure on three identified dates and must complete retraining by Friday.
+Weak wording: the employee "is dishonest" — unless dishonesty has actually been established and is the real basis for action.
+Labels invite disputes when observable facts would be clearer.

 PHR scenarios often include timing traps.
-An employee may have recently requested FMLA leave, reported harassment, raised a wage concern, asked for an ADA accommodation, or complained about safety.
-That timing does not make discipline impossible.
-It does mean HR should verify that the reason is legitimate, supported, consistent, and not retaliation.
-The best answer may be to investigate and document before proceeding, not to cancel all accountability.
+An employee may have recently requested FMLA leave, reported harassment, raised a wage concern, asked for an ADA accommodation, or filed a safety complaint.
+That timing does not make discipline impossible, but it means HR must confirm the reason is legitimate, supported, consistent, and not retaliatory.
+The best answer is usually to investigate and document before proceeding — not to cancel all accountability.

 Use this discipline sequence: